8. Challenge: Extend the Smart Contract and Integrate with the UI

 } - Emit the new

-event:event TaskCreated(address user, uint32 id, string task, bool completed, string priority);
+priorityparameter in theTaskCreatedevent:event TaskCreated(address user, uint32 id, string task, bool completed, string priority); - Deploy the updated contract to the testnet.

 Part 2: Update the Frontend